-- Is designed to provide students with the knowledge and skills necessary to promote and protect their health; - To the extent practicable is integrated into other classroom instruction through subjects such as math, science, language arts, social sciences and elective subjects; - May include enjoyable, developmentally-appropriate, culturally-relevant and participatory activities, such as cooking demonstrations or lessons, promotions, tastetesting, farm visits and school gardens; - Promotes fruits, vegetables, whole-grain products, low-fat and fat-free dairy products and healthy food preparation methods; - Emphasizes caloric balance between food intake and energy expenditure (promotes physical activity/exercise); - Links with school meal programs, cafeteria nutrition promotion activities, school gardens, Farm to School programs, other school foods and nutrition-related community services; - Teaches media literacy with an emphasis on food and beverage marketing; and - Includes nutrition education training for teachers and other staff.
+- Nutrition education shall be included in the health curriculum so that instruction is sequential and standards-based and provides students with the knowledge, attitudes, and skills necessary to lead healthy lives. - Nutrition education posters will be displayed in school cafeteria - Consistent nutrition messages shall be disseminated throughout the school. - Is designed to provide students with the knowledge and skills necessary to promote and protect their health; - To the extent practicable is integrated into other classroom instruction through subjects such as math, science, language arts, social sciences and elective subjects; - May include enjoyable, developmentally-appropriate, culturally-relevant and participatory activities, such as cooking demonstrations or lessons, promotions, taste-testing, farm visits and school gardens; - Promotes fruits, vegetables, whole-grain products, low-fat and fat-free dairy products and healthy food preparation methods; - Emphasizes caloric balance between food intake and energy expenditure (promotes physical activity/exercise); - Links with school meal programs, cafeteria nutrition promotion activities, school gardens, Farm to School programs, other school foods and nutrition-related community services; - Teaches media literacy with an emphasis on food and beverage marketing; and - Includes nutrition education training for teachers and other staff.

-a.
+IV.
 PHYSICAL ACTIVITY.